Vidago Palace Hotel: Architecture

 The hotel is located in the millennium park of Vidago, encircled by various species of ancient trees (such as maples, pines and laurels), river runs, pedestrian trails and three natural mineral springs.
 These springs (called Vidago, Vidago II and Fonte Salus) have differing levels of bicarbonates, sodium and carbon mineral compositions.

 The five-star hotel, that includes spa and golf resort, includes nine suites and 70 double rooms.

 In 2010, the hotel was completely refurbished by the contractor Casais, hired by Aquanattur, Unicer's touristic project for Vidago and Pedras Salgadas.
 The lead designer was the renowned Portuguese architect Siza Vieira.

 The original short 9 hole golf course was designed in 1936 by Mackenzie Ross, known for the Ailsa Course at Turnberry (ranked in the top 20 golf courses in the world).
-The golf course has been completely remodelled and extended by UK golf designers Cameron Powell, to extend the course by six holes using existing tee and green positions.
-A golf academy, driving range and practice facilities were also added to the adjoining land, extending the course by 12 new holes.
-These changes allowed the resort to receive international competitions, that include the Bonallack Trophy and the Patsy Hankins Tournament.
+The golf course has been completely remodelled and extended by UK golf designers Cameron Powell, who converted the existing 9 holes course into six holes using existing tee and green positions and added 12 completely new holes.
+A golf academy, driving range and practice facilities were also added to the adjoining land.
+These changes allowed the resort to receive international competitions, that include the Bonallack Trophy, the Patsy Hankins Tournament and, in 2025, The Ladies European Tour Access Series Super Bock Ladies Open.

 The spa was housed in an Art Nouveau pavilion on the grounds that was converted into conference room.
 It included a sunk 3 m pool, stained-glass windows and marble decorated with a mixture of Neoclassical and Moorish styles.

+The Salão Nobre (grand ballroom) now includes a fine-dining restaurant where local Michelin star chef Vitor Matos oversees the menu.